COMSOC-Community/comsoc-website/docs/index.md

 Can this methodology be applied to open problems in social choice theory as well?

 <span class="interdisciplinary-header lettrine">Learning<br>Choices</span>
-There are also a intriguing open questions at the interface of social choice theory with machine learning.
+There are also intriguing open questions at the interface of social choice theory with machine learning.
 Also here, the exchange of ideas can go in both directions.
 Can we learn a good voting rule from data on collective decisions taken in specific situations?
 Vice versa, can we use the axiomatic method of social choice theory to improve machine learning algorithms